plattysoft/ArToolKitJpctBaseLib/README.md

 ## Other notes

-* The NTF project uses free available model from NASA website.
+* The NTF project uses free available model from NASA website
+* FOV is not read correctly on same cases, but seems to be working fine for 640x480 on most phones